apokalipto/devise_saml_authenticatable/README.md

 ## Limitations

-1. At the moment there is no support for Single Logout
-2. The Authentication Requests (from your app to the IdP) are not signed and encrypted
+1. The Authentication Requests (from your app to the IdP) are not signed and encrypted

 ## Thanks